-The College Appeals Panel consists of a three-member panels drawn from a pool of faculty, staff, and students who did not serve on the original Hearing Panel.
-If an all-administrative/staff panel is used to hear a sensitive issue, the Appeals Panel will also be comprised of only administrative/staff members.
-A requirement being that they did not serve on the College Hearing Panel for the initial hearing.
+The College Appeals Panel consists of a three-member panel drawn from a pool of faculty and staff who did not serve on the original Hearing Panel.
+Hearing Panels heard by one Hearing Officer will be sent to an Appeals Officer.
 The appeals procedures are outlined below in more detail.

 The Director of Student Conduct/designee is a non-voting advisor to the panels supervising deliberations and will have final authority to approve all those serving on the panels.
-The Director of Student Conduct (or designee) has responsibility for training the panel, conducting preliminary investigations, and ensuring a fair process for the reporting and responding party.
-In the event of a resignation from the panel, the Director of Student Conduct (or designee) will solicit a replacement from the group from which the representative came.
+The Director of Student Conduct/designee has responsibility for training the panel, conducting preliminary investigations, and ensuring a fair process for the reporting and responding party.
+In the event of a resignation from the panel, the Director of Student Conduct/designee will solicit a replacement.

-In cases of Academic Integrity appeals, a three-member panel of trained faculty or staff drawn by the Office of
+In cases of Academic Integrity appeals, a three-member panel of trained faculty or staff will be drawn by the Office of Student Conduct, with at least two panelists being faculty members.

-Student Conduct.
-At least two panelists will be full-time faculty members.
-Cases not involving suspension/expulsion from the institution are appealed to an Appeals Panel.
+Cases not involving suspension/expulsion from the institution are appealed to an Appeals Panel/Officer.
 Those involving suspension/expulsion are appealed to the Vice President for Student Affairs or designee.
-As needed, the Vice President for Student Affairs may consult with the Vice President of Academic Affairs.
+As needed, the Vice President for Student Affairs may consult with the Vice Present of Academic Affairs.